docker-mailserver/docker-mailserver/docs/content/examples/tutorials/mailserver-behind-proxy.md

 ---
-title: 'Tutorials | Mail-Server behind a Proxy'
+title: 'Tutorials | Mail Server behind a Proxy'
 ---

 ## Using `docker-mailserver` behind a Proxy